Skip to main content Skip to footer

 Mission

-The Ann Arbor Public Art Commission is an advisory body to the City Council with the goal of creating public art in Ann Arbor that improves the aesthetic quality of public spaces and structures and provides cultural and recreational opportunities that contribute to local heritage, stimulate economic development, and promote the general welfare of the community.
+The Ann Arbor Public Art Commission serves as an advisory body to City Council, dedicated to fostering public art that enhances the beauty of public spaces and structures, while also offering cultural and recreational opportunities that celebrate local heritage, support economic development, and promote the overall well-being of the community.

-We are not a source of funding, and any proposed project should address a plan for funding.
-However, we can provide visibility and feedback for proposals submitted and, if municipal space is part of your project, the city ordinance requires you to seek our recommendations first.
-AAPAC meetings are open to the public; agendas and minutes for the Public Art Commission are stored on the Legistar Calendar.
+We are not a source of funding, so all proposed projects must include a funding plan.
+However, we can offer visibility and feedback on submitted proposals.
+If your project involves municipal space, the City ordinance requires you to seek our recommendations first.
+All AAPAC meetings are open to the public, and agendas and minutes are available on the City’s Legistar Calendar.

 2025 Golden Paintbrush Award